 Reach Out to Our Family Law Team for a Free Initial Consultation Today!

 If you are being threatened or harmed by another individual, you must pursue an order of protection as soon as possible to secure your safety.
-At The King Law Firm, our family law team will fight diligently on your behalf to ensure you can obtain this necessary form of protection and, if necessary, we will assist you when the time comes to request an extension of the order.
+At Empire Law, our family law team will fight diligently on your behalf to ensure you can obtain this necessary form of protection and, if necessary, we will assist you when the time comes to request an extension of the order.
 Our team has the knowledge, experience, and insight you need to secure the results you need.

 Call our law office today at (914) 752-5333 to set up a free consultation with a compassionate member of our legal team.